jverkoey/material-components-ios-1/.github/ISSUE_TEMPLATE/Team_handbook.md

 - [ ] The issue has been labeled with `Team handbook`.
 - [ ] There is more than one variant in the proposal.

+A summary of the goal of this proposal.

 # Variants

 ## Variant 1: A single-sentence description of this variant.